sarang87/MockCurrencyApp/README.md

 ## Pre-requisites for running the code

 - The backend should be running before the frontend.
-Currently, if there is a network issue, the frontend does not handle these exceptioon acases for this version of the prototype.
-They will be added in the next version.
+Currently, if there is a network issue, the frontend does not handle these exceptions for this version of the prototype.
+They will be added in the next version or upon request.

 - Ports are currenctly hardcoded and application needs to be configured to run on different port manually incase the above port is busy.